manninenaj/HALO_lidar_toolbox/README.md

 2) 'windproduct' and 'typeof' are 'windbs' and 'Nbeams', respectively with N specifying the number of dbs beams (e.g.
 '3beams')

-The function calculates vector wind shear (Manual on Low-Level Wind Shear, ICAO, 2005; https://www.skybrary.aero /bookshelf/books/2194.pdf) in temporal resolution(s) based on what is/are available in the vertical velocity statistics product, and writes the results into a netcdf file.
+The function calculates vector wind shear (ICAO, 2005; https://www.skybrary.aero/bookshelf/books/2194.pdf) in temporal resolution(s) based on what is/are available in the vertical velocity statistics product, and writes the results into a netcdf file.

 ### 5) Calculate vertical velocity statistics